A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

+In the second experiment, we study the effect of large errors in the prior map of BLE beacons.
+We use a Monte Carlo simulation over $100$ independent runs using the same collected dataset.
+In each run, the location of each beacon is randomly perturbed by drawing noise from $\mathcal{N}(\mathbf{0}_3, 3 \mathbf{I}_3)$.
+This means the beacon can be located from near its initial position to $3\times 3 \m$ away from its true position along each axis.
+Figure~\ref{fig:fx_rmse_maptest} shows the position and orientation RMSE evolution over the experiment time as well as the statistical summary of position RMSE using a boxplot.
+Figure~\ref{fig:fx_cdf_maptest} shows the CDF plots of the position and orientation errors.
+The curves show the median of $100$ independent runs.

-The reason for such an improvement can be seen in the proposed closed-loop architecture.
-The Back-end simultaneously solves for the beacons map and the trajectory, while jointly estimating the system calibration parameters.
-The feedback to the AHRS and the Front-end results in better localization and tracking outcome from the PF (Front-end).
+By definition, localization algorithms assume such a prior map is perfect; therefore, the expectation is to observe lower performance.
+However, in the closed-loop system, where the Back-end solves the SLAM problem, the Back-end simultaneously solves for the beacons' map and the trajectory, while jointly estimating the system calibration parameters.
+The feedback to the Front-end results in better localization and tracking outcome from the PF (Front-end).
 Consequently, the more accurate position and velocity estimates from the Front-end provide better initial values for the Back-end optimization.
 Moreover, the proposed system does not discard any measurements and fuses all available data which reduces the estimation error.

+Nevertheless, this test confirms that the proposed system, as expected, is robust to the error in the map.
+This property is highly desirable in practice since the exact measurements of the map can be challenging, or the map can be modified over time.